SophN10/Conversion-Prediction-Model/README.md

 ## Limitations & Next Steps
 - Incorporate additional session-level or temporal behavioural features
 - Operationalise the model by exposing predictions via a simple API or interactive dashboard for ongoing decision support
+- Aggregate performance metrics and confusion matrices across validation folds to provide summary statistics and confidence in model stability

 ---